Arianejay/Food-Recipe-App---Vanilla-Js/README.md

 # Food-Recipe-App-Vanila-Js
-A Food Recipe API built with Vanilla Javascript, it fetches the data from a third party API.
+A Food Recipe App built with Vanilla Javascript, it fetches the data from a third party API.

 You can search from a variety of ingredients.